melodysdreamj/auto_app_translate/README.md

 ```

 ### 4. Fill in the localization file.
-Fill in str for the key value and the standard language (start translate language) column.<br/>
+Fill in str for the key value and the standard language (start translate language) column.
 ![](https://user-images.githubusercontent.com/21379657/205302110-bc47084e-dc24-4a6e-b9f6-2fed460de511.png)